cjacker/opensource-toolchain-avr/README.md

 Continuing.
 ```

-**NOTE:** the process above use JTAG debug protocol. if the target use debugwire protocol, apply '-w' arg to avarice. if it's updi protocol, apply '-p' arg.
+**NOTE:** the process above use JTAG debug protocol. if the target use debugwire protocol, apply '-w' arg to avarice. if it's updi protocol, apply '-u' arg.

 ## 5.2 with dwdebug